Itz-fork/MangaMTL-Userstyle/README.md

   - Remove Username from Navbar
   - Fixed Image height issues
   - Added white outline to 'Fun Fact' section paragraph for better visibility in dark mode
-  - Adjusted 'Latest Title' and 'Latest Releases' sections to show 2 manhuas in a row
+  - Adjusted 'Latest Title' and 'Latest Releases' sections to show 2 manhuas on in a row ('Latest Releases' section will show 3 manhuas on bigger screens)
   - Show "View Info" instead of manhua name in 'Latest Releases'

 - Info page changes